10 Things You May Not Know About Day of the Dead

 3. The gates of Heaven open at midnight on October 31st.

 The belief is that the heavens open up at midnight on October 31st and allow the spirits of children to descend upon the earth to be with their families for 24 hours.
-November 1st, All Saints Day, is also called "Día de los Angelitos" (Day of the Little Angels) or Day of the Children.
-On Day of the Dead, All Souls Day, adult spirits come to earth to enjoy the gifts and festivities.
+That's why November 1st, All Saints Day, is also called "Día de los Angelitos" (Day of the Little Angels) or Day of the Children.
+On November 2nd, All Souls Day, adult spirits come to earth to enjoy the gifts and festivities.

 4. Marigolds are the official flower.